SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/tsf_implementation/.trudag_items/ASSERTIONS/ASSERT_L0_1/item.md

 ---
-id: ASSERT-L0-7
+id: ASSERT-L0-1
-header: We should be able to crosscompile our QT program outside the Operating System...
+header: A system architecture diagram or document is present in the repository
-text: 'We should be able to crosscompile our QT program outside the Operating System and the included the exec file running on it
+text: 'A system architecture diagram or document is present in the repository

   System architecture documentation maps components to implemented modules: The system architecture documentation (diagrams and descriptive documents) shall provide a